WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Details and Examples about EgoExo-8K

 \section{Details and Examples about EgoExo-8K}

 Our EgoExo-8K dataset includes both synthetic and real-world scenarios, covering diverse environments such as deserts, fields, urban areas, and various indoor and outdoor settings.
-We present additional paired examples in Figure \ref{fig:datasets_full}.
+We present additional paired examples in \cref{fig:datasets_full}.
 During fine-tuning, these paired videos are segmented into 5-second clips (300 frames each).
 We describe the data collection process for these scenes in detail below:

-\textbf{Synthetic Scenarios.} We collect paired first-person and third-person videos from the GTA-5 game by setting up both perspectives and synchronizing the recordings.
+\textbf{Synthetic Scenarios.} We collect paired first-person and third-person videos from GTA-5 using the two-player data collection protocol described in the main paper.
 Both perspectives have a resolution of $1440 \times 2560$ and a frame rate of $60$ fps.
 For each scenario, we change the character's outfit and capture about one minute of traversal footage.
 Before recording, the outfitted character is photographed as a reference image.
 To eliminate text information at the edges of the recorded game interface, we resize the longer side to $1505$ while maintaining the aspect ratio, then apply a center crop to $704 \times 1280$ (the resolution used in wan2.2~\cite{wan2025wan}).
 This ensures the final video frames are free of extraneous text.

-\textbf{Real-World Scenarios.} We capture synchronized first-person and third-person videos from real-world settings by mounting a front camera on the subject’s chest and a rear camera on a back rig.
+\textbf{Real-World Scenarios.} We capture synchronized first-person and third-person videos in real-world environments using the dual-camera collection protocol described in the main paper.
 Both perspectives have a resolution of $1080 \times 1920$ and a frame rate of $60$ fps.
 As with the synthetic data, we vary the subject’s outfit across scenarios.
 However, due to the higher cost of real-world data collection, the diversity of appearances is inherently lower than in the synthetic setting.
-During fine-tuning, we also resize the longer side to $1280$ while maintaining the aspect ratio, then apply a center crop of $704 \times 1280$ to match wan2.2~\cite{wan2025wan}.
+During fine-tuning, we resize the longer side to $1280$ while maintaining the aspect ratio, then apply a center crop of $704 \times 1280$ to match wan2.2~\cite{wan2025wan}.